Subaru-PFS/ets_target_database/docs/getting_started.md

 [schemacrawler]
-SCHEMACRAWLERDIR = "<path to schemacrawler>"  # "_schemacrawler/bin/schemacrawler.sh" under the path will be used
+SCHEMACRAWLERDIR = "<path to schemacrawler directory>"  # "_schemacrawler/bin/schemacrawler.sh" under the path will be used
 ```

 The following commands are to create the `targetdb` database, install the Q3C extension,